ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d1 - b - (REVIEW) Node - Introduction.md

 - Node Package Manager (npm)
   - what is a package manager
-  - Example of a package: convert Celsius to Farenheit
+  - Example of a package: convert Celsius to Fahrenheit